Ehud Barak: Domestic issues

 On 22 August 1999, Barak appointed the Tal committee which dealt with the controversial issue of ultra-Orthodox Jews' exemption from military service.

-Following the failure of the Camp David summit with Arafat and Bill Clinton in the summer of 2000, when the original 7 years mandate of the PNA expired, and just after Israel pulled out its last troops out of southern Lebanon in May 2000, the weeks-long Riots in October 2000 led to the killing of twelve Israeli Arabs and one Palestinian by Israel Police and one Jewish civilian by Israeli Arabs.
+Following the failure of the Camp David summit with Arafat and Bill Clinton in the summer of 2000, when the original seven-year mandate of the PNA expired, and just after Israel pulled its last troops out of southern Lebanon in May 2000, the October 2000 riots led to the killing of twelve Israeli Arabs and one Palestinian by Israel Police and one Jewish civilian by Israeli Arabs.

 Resignation

-In 2001, Barak called a special election for Prime Minister.
+In 2001, Barak called an election for Prime Minister.
 In the contest, he was defeated by Likud leader Ariel Sharon, and subsequently resigned as Labor leader and from the Knesset.

+In private life (2001-2007)

-He left Israel to work as a senior advisor with United States-based Electronic Data Systems.
+Barak left Israel to work as a senior advisor with United States–based Electronic Data Systems.
 He also partnered with a private equity company focused on "security-related" work.